breatheco-de/content/src/content/lesson/4geeks-method-the-assignments.md

 - Request 1-1 mentorship.

 ## It's time to get the most out of this course
-The more active you are during the course, the more you take advantage of it:
+The more active you are during the course, the more you will take advantage of it:

 - Make sure to deliver most or all of the projects.
 - Demand mentors to review them if they have not already.